osomat123/CovidHelpAgra/README.md

 # CovidHelpAgra

+A Covid-19 fact checking site for Agra.
+It's like covidwin.in , but only for Agra.

+## Setup / Installation

 Steps to setup the app running on local machine:

 1. Run `pip install -r requirements.txt` in the terminal